browserengineering/book/book/text.md

 [^pt-for-fonts]: Tk doesn't use points anywhere else in its API.
 It's
     supposed to use pixels if you pass it a negative number, but that doesn't appear to work.

+[^varying-times]: You might even notice that Times has different
+    metrics in this code block than in the earlier one where we specified a bold, italic Times font.
+The bold, italic Times font is taller, at least on my current macOS system!

 ``` {.example}
 >>> tkinter.font.Font(family="Courier", size=16).metrics()